Khas195/Breznik/Process/to-do.md

 - Goal something for the playtest.

-    - Combat system (Tung, Tuesday 22 October 2019).
+    - ~~Combat system (Tung, Tuesday 22 October 2019).~~
+        - Not actually done, The character can attack but there's no AI and the Ai doesnt hit back.

-    - Fighting Animation(Chris, Monday 21 October 2019).
+    - ~~Fighting Animation(Chris, Monday 21 October 2019).~~

-    - Basic UI (can be done easily).
+    - ~~Basic UI (can be done easily).~~
+        - Added health bar.
+        - The stamina bar is just changing the color of the health bar.

 - Unity Version: 2019.2.6f1.